joseorsini/SQLResultsTool/README.md

 ALLOW_VELOCITY_SQL_ACCESS_TO_DOTCMS_DB

 This variable should be customized through a configuration plugin (static plugin).
+Restricted queries are not allowed even when ALLOW_VELOCITY_SQL_ACCESS_TO_DOTCMS_DB is set to true.

 How to use it:
 ==============